News & Media

 - Christy Newton (junior): 66th place with a time of 24:58

 The team enjoyed a well deserved post-race lunch at Waffle House… All girls will return next year, which makes us excited for our prospective achievements.

 Mark your calendars for our third annual Veterans Day program on Tuesday, Nov.
 11, from 9:40 – 10:25 a.m. in the Middle/Upper School gym.
 Veterans Day provides an opportunity for our school community to honor those from the U.S. Armed Forces who are serving or have served our nation.
 All students (pre-k – 12) will gather together, and all parents, grandparents, alumni and friends of Westminster are invited to attend.

 Our distinguished guest speaker will be Mr. Doug Cates, former Westminster parent and board trustee, managing partner at Cherry Bekaert in Augusta and board president of Boy Scouts of America, Georgia-Carolina Council.
 Mr. Cates will lead us in paying tribute to America’s heroes.
 Col. Samuel G. Anderson, Ft.
 Gordon garrison commander, will give the opening remarks.

 We especially want to welcome parents, grandparents, alumni and friends who have served or are serving in the U.S. Armed Forces and encourage them to attend in uniform.
-We desire to have these guests of honor RSVP by Thursday, Oct.
-30, so that we can appropriately plan for our time together.
+We desire to have these guests of honor RSVP by Tuesday, November 4, so that we can appropriately plan for our time together.
 We will later correspond with those veterans who RSVP.

 Our Veterans Day program will recognize our community’s veterans and provide our students with a powerful reminder of their civic responsibilities to their country and their need to respect and thank the men and women who have sacrificed so much so that we may enjoy freedoms like no other nation in the world.
 Please join us for what will be a memorable and patriotic event!